Your Plant Sale Game Plan

 Set your season – and your garden – up for success!

 Spring is upon us and the garden is calling.
 Maybe you are a new homeowner who recently adopted a landscape that you would like to make your own.
-Perhaps you’ve gardened for years, but working from home more has led you to want to create a peaceful oasis for yourself, just steps from your office.
+Perhaps you’ve gardened for years, but you want to create a peaceful oasis for yourself to enjoy year-round.

 Where do you start?
 It can be overwhelming to look at plant lists or to come to a plant sale and be greeted by rows of plants, all waving their leaves and blossoms at you like little “Pick me!
 Pick me!” signs.

 That’s where your game plan comes in.
 In this article, you’ll find a downloadable template that you can fill out ahead of time.
 We’ll go through the process of planning a garden (or adding to an existing garden), so by the time you are standing at our plant sale you’ll know exactly what you’ll need.
 This will help you learn more about the great plants we have available, and make sure you feel confident that the ones you choose will be the right ones for your garden!

 At Tyler, we’re big believers in ‘Right Plant – Right Place’.
 It’s always a good idea to begin your garden planning with the site conditions in mind.
 This will help you choose plants that will thrive in those conditions, without your having to change the site to suit their needs.
 In general, here is a breakdown of some of the conditions you might be dealing with in your garden:

 First of all, let’s talk about the light level:

 If your yard is in the sun for six or more hours a day, you have “full sun” conditions.
 That means you want to choose plants that are true sun-worshipers!
 For inspiration, you can look to the prairies and meadows of the Midwest.
 A good garden to visit at Tyler would be the Barn Garden.
 In this garden you’ll find tough prairie perennials like little bluestem ‘Standing Ovation’, pink turtlehead and coneflower.